freelancernasimofficial/nagentcoderai/README.md

 ## Overview

 nAgentCoderAI is an advanced AI-powered coding assistant for Visual Studio Code.
-Built upon the foundation of the open-source Cline project, nAgentCoderAI enhances your development workflow with intelligent automation, code generation, and seamless integration with your IDE.
+This proprietary extension enhances your development workflow with intelligent automation, code generation, and seamless integration with your IDE.

 ## Features